School Of British Accents: The Welsh Accent

 It’s important to clarify that the Welsh language Cymraeg is separate from Welsh English, which is actually an English dialect.
 Cymraeg originates from the ancient Celts; from around the ninth century CE, languages in the north and south of England and Wales started diverging due to geographic separation.
 Thus, Welsh evolved as a distinct language, retaining many features of the ancient language of the Celts.
 This explains certain phonological traits of Welsh speakers when speaking English; for example, the slight trill of the letter R, which is also a trait of the Scottish accent and has more Celtic influence than other English accents.

 There is also the fact that they don’t emphasise any single syllable in a word in particular, giving the Welsh accent its distinctive rhythm.
 Take the word “language.”
-In standard English the emphasis would be placed on the first syllable “lan-“, but in Welsh both syllables are emphasised equally.
+In standard English the emphasis would be placed on the first syllable “lan-“, but in the Welsh accent for example, both syllables are emphasised equally.
+For more examples on how to pronounce different words in a Welsh accent, check out our video above in collaboration with The British Society for The Preservation of Regional Accents.

 So for Welsh English, the accent comes from the Welsh language.
 But what about the vocabulary?
 Some words in the Welsh English dialect are taken directly from the Welsh language.
 Cwtch, for example, means “a little cuddle,” or literally in Welsh, “safe place.”